About Divine Mercy Parish

 1908 - The Polish Citizens Club of Thorndike was formed to participate in civic and political affairs.
 This group later disbanded; nevertheless, its counterpart - the Thorndike Women's Club, organized much later, flourished for a number of years.

 1911 - Because of turmoil within the Parish, Father Lenz asked for and received a transfer to Sacred Heart Parish in Easthampton, MA.
 At the time of his departure, the mortgage had been reduced to $28,500.
-Father Władysław Kiełbasiński was assigned to replace Father Lenz.
+Father Władysław Kiełbasiński was assigned the second Pastor of SS.
+Peter and Paul Church.

 Children of Mary Sodality was formed under the leadership of Anna Kruczek and Mary Szczepanek.
 The Sodality members gave religious instruction, maintained, and beautified the church sanctuary, and assisted financially in community affairs.